Table of Contents

 For the type of riding that I wanted the Slate to do, I found that the Slate Ultegra comes with inappropriate gears.

-I discuss gear ratios later in the Cannondale Slate review, but if this were my bike I’d combine a Shimano XT rear derailleur, a Wolf Tooth Tanpan and a 11-40t cassette to achieve a 23 inch low gear.
+If this were my bike I’d combine a Shimano XT rear derailleur, a Wolf Tooth Tanpan and an 11-40 tooth cassette to achieve a 23-inch low gear.
 There are countless times over the last 5000km where that gear would have been handy!

 Cannondale Slate Review: The Ride